OSPF summary

 - Generated by ABR to leak one area's summary address info into another area

-- ABR will generate more than one summary-LSA for an area if that area's addresses cannot be properly aggregated by only one prefix.
+- ABR will generate more than one summary-LSA for an area if that

 - Reduces the size of the link state database